STOmics/Stereopy/docs/source/General/Installation.rst

  - To specify where to find HDF5, use one of these options:
     - HDF5_LIBDIR and HDF5_INCLUDEDIR: the directory containing the compiled HDF5 libraries and the directory containing the C header files, respectively.
     - HDF5_DIR: a shortcut for common installations, a directory with lib and include subdirectories containing compiled libraries and C headers.
     - HDF5_PKGCONFIG_NAME: A name to query pkg-config for.
-If none of these options are specified, h5py will query pkg-config by default for hdf5, or hdf5-openmpi if building with MPI support.
+If none of these options are specified, stereopy will query pkg-config by default for hdf5, or hdf5-openmpi if building with MPI support.

 Source installation on OSX/MacOS
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^